divancic/superbin/README.md

 ### Introduction

-As stated in the text above, I started working on SuperBin to be used as ADEL integer.
+As stated in the text above, I started working on SuperBin to be used as ADEL (Assembler DEscription Language) integer.
 However, in some point I decided it would be wiser to distinguish C++ class which represent a large numbers and can be used as a built-in type (well, almost) to a class which is used by ADEL and has some special methods and their parameters (e.g. generic type class would return a boolean when comparing two large numbers, but class targeted to ADEL has to return ADELint which represents either true or false depending on a value).
 Therefore ADELint was born as a subclass of SuperBin.
 It simply inherits SuperBin publicly and defines its own methods.
 That's it.

 ### Getting it